- Director of the Evidence-Based Healthcare DPhil Program

 My research mainly consists of evidence synthesis work, with a focus on health behaviours, long-term conditions, and new and complex methodologies.
 I am also involved in a range of primary research projects, including use of general practice databases.
 I have an MA in the history of medicine; my MA work explored the tobacco industry's influence on discourses about personal responsibility for health in the 1950s and 60s.
 My DPhil research focussed on the self-management of weight, and included the Oxford Food and Activity Behaviours (OxFAB) study.

 I teach at the undergraduate and postgraduate level, including courses on critical appraisal, systematic review methodology, and behaviour change.
 I supervise DPhil and MSc students and undergraduate student projects, ranging from systematic reviews to explorations of literature in health.
 I'm open to enquiries from people interested in studying at Oxford.

-Risks of and from SARS-CoV-2 infection and COVID-19 in people with diabetes: a systematic review of reviews
+Risks of infection, hospital and ICU admission, and death from COVID-19 in people with asthma: systematic review and meta-analyses